DiscontinuedUpdate: Nike Air Zoom Terra Kiger 5

 For an enhanced cushioning, the midsole of the shoe uses the full-length Phylon foam.
 It offers lightweight and resilient cushioning.

 The shoe also features the notable Zoom Air unit that consists of pressurized air pockets.
 It is strategically placed in the heel and forefoot areas for more responsive cushioning.
+This midsole unit is also present in some Nike shoes, such as the Nike Air Zoom Winflo 5 and Nike Air Zoom Streak 7.

 The Terra Kiger 4 utilizes an enhanced Flymesh upper material with a seamless construction.
 It remains thin, airy, and light to provide a breathable coverage and lightweight support.